navshri7/anlp-project/README.md

 *   Place the memory transformer model files (e.g., `best_freq_asc_p25.pt`) inside the `memory_transformer_models/` directory.

 ## Codebase Description
+- **Data Processing**: `preprocess.py`, `merge.py`, `partition.py`
+  - Scripts for cleaning, consolidating, and splitting the raw text data for the two-stage training process.

-*   `model_backbone.py`: Handles the fine-tuning of the standard `google/mt5-small` model to establish the baseline performance.
+- **`model_backbone.py`**: Handles the fine-tuning of the standard `google/mt5-small` model to establish the baseline performance.
-*   `embeddings_extract.py`: A feature extraction pipeline that computes embeddings, cross-attention norms, and frequencies for tokens in the training corpus.
+- **`embeddings_extract.py`**: A feature extraction pipeline that computes embeddings, cross-attention norms, and frequencies for tokens in the training corpus.
-*   `memory_module.py`: Defines the FFNN memory architecture and trains multiple modules based on the ablation configurations.
+- **`memory_module.py`**: Defines the FFNN memory architecture and trains multiple modules based on the ablation configurations.
-*   `memory_transformer.py`: Defines the integrated memory-enhanced architecture, connects the baseline model and a memory module with a learnable gate, and handles the final stage of training and evaluation.
+- **`memory_transformer.py`**: The core script that defines the integrated memory-enhanced architecture, connects the baseline and memory with a learnable gate, and handles the final stage of training and evaluation.

 ## Ablation Studies